satya-das/cib/examples/0090-interface-class-and-bkwd-compatibility/README.md

 ```

-As it can be seen that the new method caused a new entry in MethodTable and that happened at the very end of the table, irrespective of the fact that new virtual function was added before the existing one. **So, the older client will continue seeing the MethodTable precisely how they expects it to be and that ensures ABI stability**.
+As it can be seen that the new method caused a new entry in MethodTable and that happened at the very end of the table, irrespective of the fact that new virtual function was added before the existing one. **So, the older client will continue seeing the MethodTable precisely how they expect it to be and that ensures ABI stability**.

 ### Running CIB
 To make CIB ensures ABI stability we needed to run cib with additional parameter and supply ID file of previous example: